rafamel/errorish/README.md

 [![License](https://img.shields.io/github/license/rafamel/errorish.svg)](https://github.com/rafamel/errorish/blob/master/LICENSE)
 [![Types](https://img.shields.io/npm/types/errorish.svg)](https://www.npmjs.com/package/errorish)

-> For those times you have an error-*ish* but what you really want is an *Error*
+> For those times you have an error-*ish* but what you really want is an *Error.*

-If you come to find it useful, consider [starring the project](https://github.com/rafamel/errorish) and/or following [its author](https://github.com/rafamel) to show your ❤️
+If you find it useful, consider [starring the project](https://github.com/rafamel/errorish) 💪 and/or following [its author](https://github.com/rafamel) ❤️ -there's more on the way!

 ## Install